arabold/serverless-sentry-lib/README.md

 ### Use Together With the Serverless Sentry Plugin

-The [Serverless Sentry Plugin](https://github.com/arabold/serverless-sentry-plugin) allows simpler configuration of the library through the `serverless.yml` and will upload your source-maps automatically during deployment.
+The [Serverless Sentry Plugin](https://github.com/arabold/serverless-sentry-plugin) allows simpler configuration of the library through the `serverless.yml` and will upload your source maps automatically during deployment.
 This is the recommended way of using the `serverless-sentry-lib` library.

 Instead of manually setting environment variables, the plugin determines and sets them automatically.
 In the `serverless.yml` simply load the plugin and set the `dsn` configuration option as follows: